Student Checking Accounts: The Best of 2018

 Because banks design and market student checking in many different ways, it can be hard to tell if they're worth considering.
 Student accounts come with zero or reduced monthly fees and lower minimum balance requirements; they also come with stricter withdrawal limits and options for parental supervision.
 We've put together a list of accounts and banks that work best for different ages and situations.

 Out of the three major banks that are available across the nation, Chase's college checking account charges the lowest monthly fees after graduation.
-Therefore, Chase College Checking offers the best combination of college features coupled with low post-graduation fees and easy fee waiver options.
-With thousands of branches and ATMs, Chase serves most parts of the country, making their products a convenient choice almost anywhere you live or study.
+Therefore, Chase College Checking offers the best combination of college features coupled with low post-graduation fees, low monthly costs, and a $50 bonus for new account-holders.
+With thousands of branches and ATMs, Chase serves most parts of the country, making their products a convenient choice almost anywhere students go.

-It's always faster and easier to transfer money between accounts held at the same bank, so Chase College Checking makes the most sense if your parents already bank with Chase.
+It's always faster and easier to transfer money between accounts held at the same bank, so Chase College Checking makes the most sense for your child if you already bank with Chase.
 After five years or graduation, the account costs $6 monthly unless you receive at least one direct deposit or keep an average daily balance of $5,000.
 With Chase Bank's large nationwide network of branch locations and ATMs, this account may be the easiest option for most students.

 Best Teen Checking: Wells Fargo Teen Checking